USB On-The-Go: Overview

 When a device is plugged into the USB bus, the host device sets up communications with the device and handles service provisioning (the host's software enables or does the needed data-handling such as file managing or other desired kind of data communication or function).
 That allows the devices to be greatly simplified compared to the host; for example, a mouse contains very little logic and relies on the host to do almost all of the work.
 The host controls all data transfers over the bus, with the devices capable only of signalling (when polled) that they require attention.
 To transfer data between two devices, for example from a phone to a printer, the host first reads the data from one device, then writes it to the other.

-While the master-slave arrangement works for some devices, many devices can act either as master or as slave depending on what else shares the bus.
-For instance, a computer printer is normally a slave device, but when a USB flash drive containing images is plugged into the printer's USB port with no computer present (or at least turned off), it would be useful for the printer to take on the role of host, allowing it to communicate with the flash drive directly and to print images from it.
+While the host-device arrangement works for some devices, many devices can act either as host or as device depending on what else shares the bus.
+For instance, a computer printer is normally a device, but when a USB flash drive containing images is plugged into the printer's USB port with no computer present (or at least turned off), it would be useful for the printer to take on the role of host, allowing it to communicate with the flash drive directly and to print images from it.

 USB OTG recognizes that a device can perform both Host and Peripheral roles, and so subtly changes the terminology.
-With OTG, a device can be either a host when acting as a link master, or a link peripheral.
+With OTG, a device can be either a host when acting as a link host, or a link peripheral.
 The choice between host and peripheral roles is handled entirely by which end of the cable the device is connected to.
 The device connected to the "A" end of the cable at start-up, known as the "A-device", acts as the default host, while the "B" end acts as the default peripheral, known as the "B-device".

 After initial startup, setup for the bus operates as it does with the normal USB standard, with the A-device setting up the B-device and managing all communications.
-However, when the same A-device is plugged into another USB system or a dedicated host becomes available, it can become a slave.
+However, when the same A-device is plugged into another USB system or a dedicated host becomes available, it can become a device.

 USB OTG does not preclude using a USB hub, but it describes host-peripheral role swapping only for the case of a one-to-one connection where two OTG devices are directly connected.
 Role swapping does not work through a standard hub, as one device will act as a host and the other as a peripheral until they are disconnected.